C++ (Windows Platform)

 wincompilestep3

-6. Select BUILD_SAMPLE_GENICAM_SFNC, BUILD_SAMPLE_V1 and BUILD_SAMPLE_V2.
+6. Check BUILD_SAMPLE_GENICAM_SFNC, BUILD_SAMPLE_V1 and BUILD_SAMPLE_V2, then click Configure.

 sdk4compilestep5